First factor fees, commissions, capital gains tax and other expenses related to selling your home into your sale proceeds.

 LeAnn Erenberger, Wealth Management Advisor, U.S. Bancorp Investments

-If you’re considering a sale, or if you’ve already sold your home, you’re likely to pocket a healthy profit.
-There are plenty of choices on what to do with home sale proceeds.
+There are plenty of choices for what to do with the profit from a house sale.
 Common ways people spend the profits from a house sale include:

 But before making that decision, it’s important to take a step back, weigh the pros and cons of different options, and consider how those home sale proceeds could affect your current and future finances and overall financial planning strategy.